Gegardus/book-store/README.md

 ## Acknowledgements

-The authors highly appreciate the help in the project from all the participants of this week's program for the timely response to all questions.
+The author highly appreciates the help in the project from all the participants of this week's program for the timely response to all questions.

 ## 📝 License